jkdeng/jkdeng.github.io/_pages/about.md

 - Near-field Communication

 # 🔔 News
+- *2025.09*: 🎉 Our magazine paper work titled "*Distributed Coordination for Heterogeneous Non-Terrestrial Networks*" was highlighted in the September 2025 issue of *IEEE Spectrum*.
 - *2025.06*: 🎉 I continued my research at KAUST as a PhD student in the CTL.
 - *2025.06.04*: 🎉 My 1st first-authored full journal paper "*Orthogonality Analysis in LoRa Uplink Satellite Communications Affected by Doppler Effect*" got accepted by IEEE TAES.
 - *2025.06.01*: I graduated from KAUST with the Master of Science (M.Sc.) degree in Electrical and Computer Engineering.